Fullers and other hardy tools for metal forming and necking.

 **Since hardy holes are traditionally not exact some fine tuning of the tool maybe required**

-Fairly good description from Wikipedia below:
+What are tong fullers?
+There is a fairly good description from Wikipedia below:

 In metalworking, a fuller is a tool used to form metal when hot.
 The fuller has a rounded, either cylindrical or parabolic, nose, and may either have a handle (an "top fuller") or a shank (a "bottom fuller").
 The shank of the lower fuller allows the fuller to be inserted into the hardy hole of the anvil.